Ranking All The Marvel Superhero Movies By Kid-Friendliness

 The funniest Thor movie (by far), Ragnarok is a colorful wild ride, widely credited to first-time Marvel director Taika Waititi, who injects the dullest Avenger with a pastel dose of excitement.
 While there is violence to rival any other MCU movie, it’s not particularly gory.
 The scariest part of the entire movie is Cate Blanchett’s Hela, who is ruthless as the Goddess of Death.
 However, despite Thor losing an eye and an explosive finale, the film is assured in its mission to be, simply, a hell of a good time.
 Bonus points for Chris Hemsworth finally having his breakout performance in Marvel movies, mirroring his hilarious turns elsewhere (such as in the latest Ghostbusters).

-The most recent Marvel movie is also one of the most kid-friendly, although maybe not for the reasons that parents might expect.
-While it actually is less-inclined towards violence than other movies (in fact, the usage of violence is one of the central themes of the movie), it does feature rather mature themes and historical references, not least among them a look at the impact of the slave trade and the oppression of black people around the world.
+While this actually is less inclined towards violence than other movies (in fact, the usage of violence is one of the central themes of the movie), it does feature rather mature themes and historical references, not least among them a look at the impact of the slave trade and the oppression of black people around the world.
 What makes that into a great movie for kids is the fact that you can use the movie to start conversations about identity, ancestry, misogyny, and isolationism with your children.
 Finally, as the first mostly-black superhero movie in the Marvel canon, Black Panther will show children of all races a diverse new viewpoint not present elsewhere in the MCU.
 Not only will they likely enjoy the on-screen action, but, more than any movie on this list, they could also leave the theater with a handful of new lessons learned.